ska-telescope/ska-integration-test-harness/src/ska_integration_test_harness/README.md

   - *Since this test harness is focused on TMC, most if not all of the actions are done by calling commands on TMC central node or TMC subarray node.*

+For a more detailed example, see the `README.md` in the repository.

 ### How to extend this test harness (within the current limitations)

 Within the current limitations, your main ways to extend this test harness are

-- **Add new actions**: you can add new actions by subclassing the `TelescopeAction` class and implementing the abstract methods.
+- **Add new actions**: you can add new actions by sub-classing the `TelescopeAction` class and implementing the abstract methods.
-  You can also create a sequence of actions by subclassing the `TelescopeActionSequence` class and implementing the abstract methods.
+  You can also create a sequence of actions by sub-classing the `TelescopeActionSequence` class and implementing the abstract methods.
 - **Add new facades**: you can create new facades that access the telescope wrappers and the actions, hiding the implementation details for the tester.